Sumatriptan: Adverse effects

 Serious cardiac events, including some that have been fatal, have occurred following the use of sumatriptan injection or tablets.
 Events reported have included coronary artery vasospasm, transient myocardial ischemia, myocardial infarction, ventricular tachycardia, and ventricular fibrillation.
 There are reports of Takotsubo cardiomyopathy and transient amnesia after sumatriptan use.

-The most common side effects reported by at least 2% of patients in controlled trials of sumatriptan (25-, 50-, and 100-mg tablets) for migraine are atypical sensations (paresthesia and warm/cold sensations) reported by 4% in the placebo group and 5–6% in the sumatriptan groups, pain and other pressure sensations (including chest pain) reported by 4% in the placebo group and 6–8% in the sumatriptan groups, neurological events (vertigo) reported by less than 1% in the placebo group and less than 1% to 2% in the sumatriptan groups.
+The most common side effects reported by at least 2% of patients in controlled trials of sumatriptan (25, 50, and 100 mg tablets) for migraine are atypical sensations (paresthesia and warm/cold sensations) reported by 4% in the placebo group and 5–6% in the sumatriptan groups, pain and other pressure sensations (including chest pain) reported by 4% in the placebo group and 6–8% in the sumatriptan groups, neurological events (vertigo) reported by less than 1% in the placebo group and less than 1-2% in the sumatriptan groups.
 Malaise/fatigue occurred in less than 1% of the placebo group and 2–3% of the sumatriptan groups.
 Sleep disturbance occurred in less than 1% in the placebo group to 2% in the sumatriptan group.

 Sumatriptan has a low abuse potential; however overuse is associated with medication overuse headache.
 Moreover, prolonged sumatriptan use is associated with pronociceptive effects, resulting in allodynia.
 This effect's association with medication overuse headache, however, is controversial, due to the fact that animal-model studies are not consistent with typical presentation of this disorder.

 Overdose

-Overdose in animals produced effects including convulsions, tremor, paralysis, inactivity, ptosis, extremity erythema, abnormal breathing, cyanosis, ataxia, mydriasis, salivation, lacrimation, and death.
+Overdose in animals produced effects including convulsions, tremor, paralysis, inactivity, extremity erythema, abnormal breathing, cyanosis, ataxia, mydriasis, and injection site reactions.
 The elimination half-life of sumatriptan in humans is 2.5 hours.
 The effect of dialysis on sumatriptan levels is unknown.

 Overdose of sumatriptan can cause sulfhemoglobinemia, a rare condition in which the blood changes from red to green, due to the integration of sulfur into the hemoglobin molecule.
 If sumatriptan is discontinued, the condition reverses within a few weeks.